heimdal/heimdal/lib/asn1/README-X681.md

    rules supported and `N` is the number of types in an ASN.1 module (or all modules).

- - Also, to make the transition to using IOS in-tree, we'll want to add fields to the C structures generated by the compiler today, that way code that hasn't been updated to use the automatic encoding/decoding can still work.
+ - Also, to make the transition to using IOS in-tree, we'll want to keep existing fields of C structures as generated by the compiler today, only adding new ones, that way code that hasn't been updated to use the automatic encoding/decoding can still work and we can then update Heimdal in-tree slowly to take advantage of the new magic.

    Thus `Extension` should compile to:

 ```
     typedef struct Extension {
+      -- Existing fields:
       heim_oid extnID;
       int *critical;
       heim_octet_string extnValue;
+      -- New, CHOICE-like fields:
       enum Extension_iosnum {
         Extension_iosnumunknown = 0, /* when the extnID is unrecognized */
         Extension_iosnum_ext_AuthorityKeyIdentifier = 1,